'Entry tax on petroleum products to remain'

-Bangalore, July 5 (UNI) Karnataka Deputy Chief Minister B S Yediyurappa today ruled out in the Legislative Council the removal of entry tax on petroleum products in the state.
+Bangalore, July 5: Karnataka Deputy Chief Minister B S Yediyurappa today ruled out in the Legislative Council the removal of entry tax on petroleum products in the state.

-He said he had sought Chief Minister H D Kumaraswamy to lead a delegation to the Prime Minister to urge the Centre not to hike the prices of petroleum products frequently.
+He said he had urged Chief Minister H D Kumaraswamy to lead a delegation to the Prime Minister to urge the Centre not to hike the prices of petroleum products frequently.

 The state government had collected a tax revenue of Rs 2,566 crore from sale of petroleum products during 2005-06, he said.